Motor arming

 L3: Sticky (L2, SF↑)

-Integrating an arming switch into the motor channel
+Using the arming switch to control the motor

-With the arming logic done, we can apply it to the motor channel as follows:
+With the arming logic done, we can apply it to the motor channel.
+Here's an example.
+CH7 is the motor channel, and it has two mixers:

 How it works: